 Definition of Gross Profit Ratio

-Theoretically, the higher the GPR, better it is for the company as the excess money can be used to pay off other operating expenses, such as selling expenses, general & administrative expenses, marketing expense, interest expense, etc. On the other hand, a low or negative GPR is a warning signal as it indicates a weak operating performance of a company.
+Theoretically, the higher the GPR, the better it is for the company.
+The excess money can be used to pay off other operating expenses, such as selling, general & administrative, marketing, and interest expenses.
+On the other hand, a low or negative GPR is a warning signal as it indicates a company’s weak operating performance.

 Formula

-The formula for GPR can be derived by deducting the cost of goods sold from the total revenue and then dividing the result by the total revenue.
-The ratio is usually expressed in terms of percentage.
-Mathematically, it is represented as,
+The formula for deriving the Gross Profit Ratio involves deducting the cost of goods sold from the total revenue and dividing the resulting value by the total revenue.
+The ratio is commonly expressed as a percentage.
+The formula is as below:

-The total revenue is the product of the average selling price per unit and the number of units sold, while the cost of goods sold primarily consists of the cost of raw material and direct labor cost.
-Both of them are important financial metrics and as such, they are easily available in the income statement of any company.
+The total revenue is derived by multiplying the average selling price per unit by the number of units sold.
+On the other hand, the cost of goods sold primarily comprises raw materials and direct labor costs.
+Both are important financial metrics and as such, they are easily available in any company’s income statement.

 Examples of Gross Profit Ratio (With Excel Template)

-Let’s take an example to understand the calculation of the Gross Profit Ratio formula in a better manner.
+Let’s take an example to understand the calculation of the Ratio in a better manner.

 Example – #1

 Let us take the example of GHJ Ltd in order to demonstrate how to calculate the GPR of a company.
-GHJ Ltd is a toy manufacturing company and according to its latest income statement, the company sold 30,000,000 different types of toys during the year at an average selling price of $5.
-Also, the cost of raw material and direct labor cost of production during the year stood at $55 million and $30 million respectively.
-Calculate the gross profit ratio of GHJ Ltd during the year based on the given information.
+GHJ Ltd is a toy manufacturing company, and according to its latest income statement, the company sold 30,000,000 different types of toys during the year at an average selling price of $5.
+Also, the cost of raw materials and direct labor cost of production during the year stood at $55 million and $30 million, respectively.
+Based on the given information, calculate the gross profit ratio of GHJ Ltd during the year.

 Solution: